Stationary densities and delocalized domain walls in asymmetric exclusion processes competing for finite pools of

 Considering this as a simplified description for ribosome translation along messenger RNA strands in biological cells with a fixed number of ribosomes available, we expect for some ranges of the entry and exit rate parameters, there should be large fluctuations of the ribosome numbers along the messenger RNA strands.
+While any direct experimental results on such large fluctuations are not yet known, we expect our studies will provide new impetus to study along these lines.
 We have further studied the phase transitions, all of which are continuous in nature, with the bulk density appearing as the order parameter.
 We have also calculated all of the phase boundaries analytically within mean-field theory, which are in good agreement with the corresponding MCS results.
-We have also identified the different threshold values of $\mu$ at which different phase transitions occur in this model (see Table~\ref{tab-ddw-phase-summary}).
-We have also calculated the occupations $N_1$ and $N_2$ of the two reservoirs, which are always equal, independent of the phases on the TASEP lanes.
+Moreover, we have also identified the different threshold values of $\mu$ at which different phase transitions occur in this model (see Table~\ref{tab:ddw-phase-summary}).
+Furthermore, we have calculated the occupations $N_1$ and $N_2$ of the two reservoirs, which are always equal, independent of the phases on the TASEP lanes.
 Thus the model in this particular reduced parameter space chosen here does not allow any population imbalances in different parts of a bulk system.